Fall Admission: 2-Year Sequence

 MNHN 770 - Internship I (4.5 Credits)

-Students complete 20 to 25 hours per week (350 hours total) of clinical practice in a community placement while continuing to come to class for support, consultation, and further training.
+Counselors-in-Training (CITs) complete 20 to 25 hours per week (300 hours total) of clinical practice in a community placement while continuing to come to class for support, consultation, and further training.
 Interns receive a minimum of one hour per week of individual supervision by a licensed mental health professional.
-Eligibility for this course requires having satisfactorily completed all other coursework in the Master of Science in Mental Health Counseling program and the approval of the chair.
+Eligibility for this course requires having satisfactorily completed all other coursework in the Master of Science in Clinical Mental Health Counseling program and the approval of the chair.
+4.5 credits

 SPRING (YR 2)